Posted in: thought leadership

 A long-term and purpose-driven approach is also good for business.
 Consumers, potential employees, current employees and investors are increasingly drawn to companies that commit to a mission beyond profit.
 It’s not only beneficial for society, but for the bottom line.

 Adopting purpose-driven business models is more than a trend, it is a movement.
 One that is gaining traction worldwide.
-Companies are increasingly adopting the B Corp model, recognising their impact on the environment, economy and society.
+Companies are increasingly adopting the B Corp model, recognizing their impact on the environment, economy and society.
 There are more than 2,300 certified B Corps around the world.
 In Latin America alone, we have more than 300 certified B Corps.

 These Latin American B Corps are working toward a sustainable future and transforming lives in the process.
 From promoting transparency in company ownership to measuring environmental impact, they’re sparking key conversations and actions.
 Their voice and power is crucial to addressing major global challenges.